 Eyebrow windows are those semi-arched windows that are usually located above other, usually square windows.
 Due to their location and individual shape, eyebrow windows face some issues that no other windows do when it comes to finding the perfect window treatment.

 What we recommend for eyebrow windows: Plantation shutters.
-Just about every other window treatment has serious drawbacks when put on eyebrow windows.
-Shades, blinds, and drapes hide the unique shape and a long window treatment can cover the negative space between the eyebrow window and the square window under it.
+Basically any other window treatment has serious drawbacks when paired with eyebrow windows.
+Shades, blinds, and drapes mask the unique shape and a long window treatment can cover the negative space between the eyebrow window and the square window underneath it.
 Because shutters are able to be custom-made to perfectly fit in your eyebrow window frame, they’re definitely the best option for this unique window type.

 Find More Philadelphia Window Treatment Tips

 There’s more to think about than just the window style when searching for window treatments in Philadelphia.
-Take a peek at our top picks for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some in-person tips by scheduling a free in-home consultation by calling 215-874-4897 now.
+Take a peek at our choices for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some in-person recommendations by scheduling a free in-home consultation by calling 215-874-4897 now.